LeanerCloud/AutoSpotting/README.md

 Once enabled on an AutoScaling group, it is gradually replacing all the on-demand instances belonging to the group with compatible and similarly configured but cheaper spot instances.

 The replacements are done using the relatively new Attach/Detach actions supported by the AutoScaling API.
 A new compatible spot instance is launched, and after a while, at least as much as the group's grace period, it will be attached to the group, while at the same time an on-demand instance is detached from the group and terminated in order to keep the group at constant capacity.

-When assessing the compatibility, it takes into account the hardware specs, such as CPU cores, RAM size, attached instance store volumes and their type and size, as well as the supported virtualization types (HVM or PV).
-The new spot instance type is usually a few times cheaper than the original instance type, while also often providing more computing capacity.
+When assessing the compatibility, it takes into account the hardware specs, such as CPU cores, RAM size, attached instance store volumes and their type and size, as well as the supported virtualization types (HVM or PV) of both instance types.
+The new spot instance is usually a few times cheaper than the original instance, while also often providing more computing capacity.

-The new instance is configured with the same roles, security groups and tags and set to execute the same user data script as the original instance, so from a functionality perspective it should be indistinguishable from other instances in the group, although its hardware specs may be slightly different(at least the same, if not bigger capacity).
+The new spot instance is configured with the same roles, security groups and tags and set to execute the same user data script as the original instance, so from a functionality perspective it should be indistinguishable from other instances in the group, although its hardware specs may be slightly different(again: at least the same, but often can be of bigger capacity).

 When replacing multiple instances in a group, the algorithm tries to use a wide variety of instance types, in order to reduce the probability of simultaneous